CartoDB/Windshaft/README.md

 **Linux**

-There may be ubuntu ppa's out there with stable 2.0.0 packages right now - but beware, windshaft requires the official 2.0.0 release, not a nightly or head version.
+There should be .deb packages out there with stable 2.0.0 packages right now.
+Search fro libmapnik2-dev

 Tests
 -----